Introduction

 - A causal connection between violating the standard of care and the purported injury.

-In medical malpractice cases, the defendant’s behavior is compared to the standard of care for that situation.
+In medical malpractice cases, the defendant’s actions are compared to the standard of care for that particular diagnosis and situation.
 The standard of care is “reasonable and ordinary care, skill, and diligence as physicians and surgeons in good standing in the same neighborhood, the same general line of practice, ordinarily have been exercising in like cases.”
 Currently, with the establishment of National Boards and greater standardization of practice parameters, there is less regional variability.
-Access to care and healthcare facilities in underserved or rural areas is the exception.[7]
+Access to care and healthcare facilities in underserved or rural areas is the occasional exception.[7]

-There are several possible outcomes from a medical intervention: the condition improves, worsens, or remains unchanged.
+Medical Errors Compared to Medical Negligence, a medical intervention has several possible outcomes: the condition improves, worsens, or remains unchanged.
 A deterioration in the patient’s condition does not necessarily indicate medical negligence.
 The three above outcomes are possible even with appropriate care and treatment.
 Medical negligence cannot be determined solely from an unexpected result, an unacceptable result, a failure to cure, a failure to recover, or any other situation that might indicate a lack of success of the intervention or care.
 An undesirable outcome in and of itself does not necessarily mean medical negligence.
 Likewise, a medical error in and of itself, even while falling below the standard of care, may have caused no damages and is probably not actionable in a claim for medical malpractice.

 The burden of proof is different in civil cases than in criminal cases.
 In civil cases, the plaintiff must convince the jury of its position with a preponderance of the evidence.
 A preponderance of the evidence means at least 51%.
 Therefore, the jurors in a medical negligence case must be convinced that the argument and evidence provided by the plaintiff are more plausible as the proximate cause of the alleged injury than the argument and evidence supplied by the defendants.